What does Bitcoin Mining mean?

 It allows them to chain together blocks of transactions (hence Bitcoin’s famous “blockchain”).
 By chaining them together, miners verify the transactions themselves.

 When Bitcoin was first invented, mathematical equations were relatively easy to solve.
-With each block that is added to the chain, the equations get more difficult.
+With each block added to the chain, the equations get more difficult.

 On the other hand, the bitcoin system encourages mining.
 It secures the Bitcoin network.
 By building a blockchain of cryptocurrency transactions, you certify their authenticity.